Contact Ann at:

-Artist, author of “No Sewing Until You Quilt It”, and inventor of Ann’s Magic Buttons.
+Artist, author of “No Sewing Until You Quilt It”, and inventor of Ann’s Magic Buttons,

-involved with the local quilt guild.
 Ann had a desire to recreate some of her original glass designs

 into fabric, without the lead line look of stained glass quilts.
 As a stained glass artist she would